maqorbani/Thesis/README.md

 Selecting sparse samples throughout the year could be carried out using the k-means.py script provided in the K-means directory.

 ### 4. Data set generation
-Creating the data set for the neural network training process is done using the TensorMaker.py script provided in V2DataAnalysis directory given the corresponding scene references.
+Creating the data set for the neural network training process is done using the TensorMaker.py script provided in V2DataAnalysis directory given the corresponding scene references which should be put in the SceneRefrences directory in their corresponding name.

 ### 5. Training the neural network
 The PyTorchConvReg.py script in V2DataAnalysis directory does the neural network training.